 Pre-primary education: first (0-3 years of age) and second cycle (3-6 years of age)

-The authorities owning the school establish the fees families must pay in these public educational institutions:
+The authorities owning the school establish the fees families must pay in these public educational institutions; the first cycle is not free and the second cycle is free of charge and has an enrollment rate of almost 100%.

 - having more children attending the same school;